Greyfriars Kirkyard: Monuments

 Enclosed burial lairs are found mainly on the south edge of the graveyard and in the "Covenanters' Prison".
 These either have solid stone walls or iron railings and were created as a deterrent to grave robbing, which had become a problem in the eighteenth century.
-Greyfriars also has two low ironwork cages, called mortsafes.
-These were leased, and protected bodies for long enough to deter the attentions of the early nineteenth-century resurrection men who supplied Edinburgh Medical College with corpses for dissection.
+Greyfriars also has two low ironwork cages called mortsafes.
+These were leased and protected bodies for long enough to deter the attention of the early nineteenth-century resurrection men who supplied Edinburgh Medical College with corpses for dissection.

-The kirkyard displays some of Scotland's finest mural monuments from the early 17th century, rich in symbolism of both mortality and immortality such as the Death Head, Angel of the Resurrection and the King of Terrors.
+The kirkyard displays some of Scotland's finest mural monuments from the early 17th century, rich in symbolism of both mortality and immortality, such as the Death Head, Angel of the Resurrection, and the King of Terrors.
 These are mostly found along the east and west walls of the old burial yard to the north of the kirkyard.

 Notable monuments include the Martyr's Monument, which commemorates executed Covenanters.
 The Italianate monument to Sir George Mackenzie was designed by the architect James Smith, and modelled on the Tempietto di San Pietro, designed by Donato Bramante.
-Duncan Ban MacIntyre's memorial was renovated in 2005, at a cost of about £3,000, raised by a fundraising campaign of over a year.
+Duncan Ban MacIntyre's memorial was renovated in 2005, at a cost of about £3,000, raised by a fundraising campaign for over a year.
 The monument of John Byres of Coates, 1629, was one of the last works of the royal master mason William Wallace.